May 31, 2019

 Some homeowners choose to pay off their mortgage early by using the cash value of their universal life insurance policy.† In some cases, homeowners with this policy are able to pay off their mortgage several years early, which saves them thousands of dollars in interest payments.
 Of course, there is also the added benefit of not having a mortgage payment anymore!

 This policy is beneficial whether life goes as planned or not.
 If everything goes well, you can pay off your mortgage early.
 Or, if you run into some difficulty along the way, your policy’s cash value can provide much-needed help.
-If you or your partner passes away, a death benefit will help to pay off your mortgage balance and/or provide financial assistance to the beneficiaries.
+If you or your partner pass away, a death benefit will help to pay off your mortgage balance and/or provide financial assistance to the beneficiaries.

 Where do I start?